⚠️ Hiking and scrambling are inherently dangerous activities. Please read my Disclaimer. ⚠️

 A closer look at Beauvais Lake Provincial Park with Mount Baldy on the far left and Mount Albert just to the left of centre.
 The historian in me laughs every time I see Mount Albert because whoever named it, must really not have liked the guy.
 I get the colonialist narrative of naming Victoria Peak given its prominence, but relegating poor Albert to a small foothill when there were so many other choices is quite damning.
 Victoria did after all, go into several decades of mourning for him when he died.

 A closer look at Christie Mine Ridge.
 The summit and most access points sit entirely on private land.
 If I can get landowner permission, I think I might consider this for one of my first, post-surgery objectives.
+EDIT: Done!
+I hiked Christie Mine Ridge in the spring of 2021, but have never published a trip report because I want to respect the privacy of the owner who gave me permission to access his land.

 Man I took a lot of pics on this trip!
 This is looking to the southeast at more old friends.